onera/cwipi/training/Python/02_Exercise_1/exercise_1.md

 import numpy as np
 ```
-The Python module of CWIPI since version 1.0 is called pycwp.
+The Python module of CWIPI since version 1.0 is called `pycwp`.
 Let us import it and assure it has been found, that will come handy later when we will be executing this code:

 ```{code-cell}